lichtner/laravel-mock-api/README.md

 From that moment all external resources will return the last saved successful responses.

-After your web services are back, change it to:
+After your web services are back, you can change it to:

 ```yaml
 MOCK_API=false